maketext/many-snap/README.md

 Can be used with Vue.js or React etc...

-In example PUG file, integrated with Vue.js 2

-Check out the PUG file.

 Features
 - under development processing
-- pursue stability design
-- can deploy as CDN (now preparing)
+- can deploy as CDN